I received the text in the screenshot above just yesterday. Behind it was another upsetting story about online scams.

 1. The hook

-The scammer design the message to trick you.
-They pretend to represent an entity you can trust, like the IRS, a big company, or a charity.
+The scammers design the message to trick you.
+They pretend to represent an entity you can trust, like the IRS, a big company, a charity, or even someone you know.

 The content of the message might vary, but it's always urgent, alarming, scary, or enticing.
 It even makes noise or ejects your computer's DVD drive to prove its point.
 It plays on one's vulnerabilities, including gullibility, anxiety, and greed.